alessiopremoli/alessiopremoli/README.md

 - [urlify](https://alessiopremoli.github.io/urlify/): a simple, small (1kb), and no-dependencies typescript url concatenator to use in requests and API calls.
 Try it `npm i @alessiopremoli/urlify`
 - [Associazione 232APS](https://www.associazione232.org/): official site of 232APS, a no-profit that uses hip-hop as a means of expression for young inmates.
 - [Atelier PiccoliBit](https://www.atelierpiccolibit.it/): an online school for digital art, music, poetry, and dance, developed in Angular and Express;
+- [Skialper Buyer's Guide](https://thebuyersguide.it/): a digital infrastructure designed to efficiently manage and deliver online data related to product testing in both summer and winter mountain activities; developed with Piramid, made with Remix + DatoCMS (read the showcase [here](https://www.datocms.com/partners/piramid/showcase/skialper-buyer-s-guide))

 ## 🤖 Have a listen to some of my sounds
 - [THE DRY STONE [no sound of water]](https://www.youtube.com/watch?v=kHvSMzfzzB8): audiovisual projects consisting in a data sonification of the data from the Italian river's Po draught, a series of reactive visuals and an electroacoustic improvisation.
 Premiered at MEET Digital Culture Center in Milan in September, 2022 and at BASE Milano in november 2022